Lagrangian Perturbation Theory for Biased Tracers: Significance of the Number Conservation: Comparison to Numerical Simulations

 \section{Comparison to Numerical Simulations}

-We are now ready to quantify how much systematic errors in the Lagrangian perturbation theory for biased tracers arise due to the violation of the assumption that the number of halos is conserved throughout the evolution.
-This issue will be addressed with two separate questions: how badly is the number conservation of halos violated? and how well do the Lagrangian perturbation theory predictions for halos match the halo power spectrum in simulations?
-How this issue affects its applications in practice will be addressed in Section~\ref{sec:conclusion}.
+We are now ready to quantify how significant the number conservation is in the Lagrangian perturbation theory for biased tracers.
+It will be addressed with two separate questions: how badly is the number conservation of halos violated? and how well do the Lagrangian perturbation theory predictions for halos match the halo power spectra in simulations?
+The implication for its applications in practice will be addressed in Section~\ref{sec:conclusion}.